 How often you need to vacuum depends on a few things.
 If you live in a busy household, have children or pets then you’re likely to need to vacuum often.
 If you live in a quieter house, maybe on your own or part of a tidy couple with no pets you can probably get away with once a week.
 Invest in a good quality, powerful vacuum cleaner which will efficiently remove dust and debris from carpets and rugs.
 Cheap or older models might simply blow around the dust making it even more unpleasant for an allergy sufferer.
 A quick vacuum to keep on top of things is fine most days, but make a habit of regularly pulling out the furniture.
 Dust can accumulate massively behind beds and sofas and behind furniture.
 These need to be dragged away from the wall and thoroughly vacuumed behind.
 Don’t forget to vacuum between the cushions on the sofa which can accumulate dust and debris.
 You can even vacuum your mattress to remove as much dust as possible.
 Your vacuum cleaner should come with a special mattress attachment to make things easier.

 Dust the Nooks and Crannies

 The problem with dust is it settles everywhere.
 You have to be vigilant about keeping rooms dust free.
-This involves removing all knick knacks and items from shelves and cleaning each one carefully with a damp cloth or polish spray.
+This involves removing all nick-knacks and items from shelves while cleaning each one carefully with a damp cloth or polish spray.
 Dust the tops of skirting boards, the tops of doors and all of your electronics.
 The static can cause dust to gather, so carefully clean them on a regular basis.
 Use a step ladder to make sure the tops of tall furniture is properly cleared.
 Avoid things like feather dusters to reach, these simply spread the dust around instead of gathering it.
 You can buy ‘cans of air’ which can help to dislodge dust from crevices such as between computer keys.